VEIN DISEASE TREAMENT

 Venous Reflux Disease

 Venous Reflux Disease, refers to when the blood in the body backs up abnormally.
 Blood can pool in the legs and veins because it is not flowing back to the heart.
 This condition is also referred to as chronic venous insufficiency (CVI) or more widely categorized as vein disease.
+This condition is one of the leading causes of varicose veins and chronic venous insufficiency.
 40% of people in the United States have venous insufficiency.
 Women are more likely to have venous reflux, but men still experience it at a significant rate.
 Most cases occur in those over age 50, but symptoms should not be ignored if they occur earlier.

 Peripheral arterial disease (PAD) and deep vein thrombosis (DVT) can also be risk factors in the development of venous reflux.
 Around 30% of those diagnosed with DVT will experience venous reflux within 10 years.